 Red Beans & Rice

-Years ago, my son and I had Red Beans and Rice in New Orleans – and if you’ve had that experience, you know how the flavors of that dish can haunt you; you’ll think about it, taste it again in your mind, and not be satisfied until you have a plateful in front of you.
+Years ago, my son and I had Red Beans and Rice in New Orleans.
+If you’ve had that experience, you know how those flavors can haunt you; you’ll think about it, taste it again in your mind, and not be satisfied until you have a plateful in front of you.
 Luckily, it’s only food or I’d sound like some kind of crazy stalker…

-From a frugal standpoint, you really can’t get any better than beans, dirt cheap and full of protein, and rice, an inexpensive classic filler.
-It’s almost a cliche.
-But when a recipe takes a common old bean and a handful of ingredients and transforms them into a world-class dish with not much more than lots of time it’s a lesson to be learned.
+From a frugal standpoint, you really can’t get any better than beans and rice, both of which are dirt cheap, and when paired together, form a complete protein.
+It’s almost cliche.
+But when a recipe takes a handful of ingredients and transforms them into a world-class dish with little effort and not much more than time, it’s a lesson to be learned.

 About Red Beans & Rice:

-If you’d like to explore deeper into the history, sure to check out this fascinating write-up from LeCour Kitchen and Bar.
+• If you’d like to explore deeper into the history, be sure to check out this fascinating write-up.

 As far as heat, you will only see a touch of cayenne; the rest of the heat is provided by the Andouille sausage added in after the beans are tender.
 You can jazz things up more, but usually, the dish is served as is, and hot sauce is passed for “doctoring” individual servings to taste.